 I don’t know about you, but lately I’ve been craving fresh and simple recipes with lots of vegetables, herbs, and bright flavors.

-I’ve been particularly loving fresh and easy pastas like my tahini pasta and creamy tomato pasta, especially because they come together in just about 20 minutes; and we absolutely love that for getting dinner on the table on busy weeknights!
+I’ve been particularly loving fresh and easy pastas like my tahini pasta, tuna pesto pasta and creamy tomato pasta, especially because they come together in just about 20 minutes; and we absolutely love that for getting dinner on the table on busy weeknights!

 Like those simple pastas, this recipe features ingredients you most likely have on hand, including bright frozen peas and fresh basil, plus aromatic flavors of garlic and lemon and the creamy addition of cream cheese and parmesan.

 In addition to this being a super fast recipe, I love how you really can use pantry staples, including pasta, herbs, and creamy cheese.